aidanconnolly/ga-ds829-welcome-to-data-science/install_check.md

 $ which conda
 /Users/USERNAME/anaconda3/bin/conda
 ```
+  - If the command line returns a file path (like in the example below), you've successfully installed Anaconda.
+  - If the command line returns nothing (and sends you back to the prompt), check in with your instructor.

-  - **Note**: your file path may look differently
+    - **Note**: Your file path may look different.
-  - **Note**: you'll often see commands that look like `$ which conda` above -- on your own machine, type in everything **except** the dollar sign, which denotes the prompt in your window.
+    - **Note**: You'll often see commands that look like: `$ which conda` above — when you see those, type in everything **except** the dollar sign.
+The dollar sign is used to denote a code prompt in your window.

-4. Once installed, run the following command to ensure that some frequently used libraries are installed.
-Anaconda may also update your packages at this time (which is perfectly ok!).
+4) Once installed, run the following command to ensure that some frequently used libraries are installed.
+Anaconda may also update your packages at this time (which is OK!). <br>

 ```bash
 conda install jupyter notebook python matplotlib nltk numpy pip setuptools scikit-learn scipy statsmodels